aalzeitoun/ai-observability-dashboard/README.md

 - Lightweight backend test suite with pytest
 - Docker Compose workflow

-## Limitations
+## Public Version Limitations

-This is a portfolio-focused MLOps observability project, not a production-grade monitoring platform.
+This is a portfolio-focused public version of an MLOps observability dashboard, not a production-grade client deployment.

+The repository is intentionally simplified so it can be reviewed, run locally, and understood easily.

-Intentionally excluded to keep the project minimal:
+Intentionally excluded from this public version:

+- Real client data
+- Private datasets
+- Production inference logs
+- Credentials or secrets
+- Proprietary business logic
+- Client-specific model metadata
+- Production deployment configuration
+- Internal dashboards or reporting workflows
+- Organization-specific monitoring integrations
+- Authentication and authorization
 - Kubernetes
 - Kafka
 - Spark